AndyMissed/luck-o-tron/README.md

 At the moment, it isn't a very useful bot, but it is a nice first hobby project that I can call mine.

-This bot is proudly being hosted on a Raspberry Pi 4, and you can join it to a server you manage with this link: https://discord.com/api/oauth2/authorize?client_id=632802803059916811&permissions=18432&scope=bot
+This bot was previously being hosted on a Raspberry Pi 4.
+Due to personal reasons, it is no longer online.
+However, this is the official link for adding the bot to a Discord server, even though it will not currently work: https://discord.com/api/oauth2/authorize?client_id=632802803059916811&permissions=18432&scope=bot

+I may start hosting it again in the future, but I probably wont do that until the new features teased for bots are added in Discord, and my bot gets a new coat of paint.

 New features may be added in the future, and any suggestions are welcome.
 # Dependencies